wout/dat-metadata-standard/README.md

 #### External dependencies:

-These are managed by the viewer and made available to the renderer on execution.
+These are off-chain dependencies managed by the viewer and made available to the *renderer* on execution.

 ```
 {